 Under Title VII of the Civil Rights Act of 1964, employers are prohibited from discriminating against a person on the basis of race, color, religion, sex (including pregnancy, sexual orientation, and gender identity), or national origin.
 The law also protects employees from retaliation if they complain about discrimination, participate in an employment discrimination proceeding, or reasonably oppose discrimination.
-We represent both individuals and businesses involved in employment discrimination disputes that are or may be actionable under Title VII and other civil rights statutes.
+We represent both individuals and businesses involved in employment discrimination disputes that involve claims under Title VII or other federal civil rights statutes.

 Actions to Recover Personal Property

 Federal civil forfeiture laws grant the FBI and other federal law enforcement entities the ability to seize property that they allege is involved in the commission of a crime.
-Surprisingly, owners of seized property do not ever need to convicted of a crime or even arrested to permanently lose the property to civil forfeiture.
+Surprisingly, owners of seized property do not need to be convicted of a crime or even arrested to permanently lose the property to civil forfeiture.
 Many of these cases require an experienced attorney to navigate the proper legal procedures and processes for recovering seized property.
 We can help enforce your rights to recover wrongfully seized property through litigation in federal court.
 Contact us today to discuss your specific situation and legal needs.

 Fair Labor Standards Act Disputes